sleepy-maker/FloorNet/README.md

 - train.py

     The model definition of floornet(in build_graph()), and the training/testing/visualization logics.
+    predict hasn't defined yet.

 - evaluate.py